rashidwassan/devops-last-minute-notes/kubernetes.md

 `Clusters:` A collection of nodes that Kubernetes manages.

+### Some More Concepts
+`Objects:` Kubernetes objects are like instructions that tell your Kubernetes cluster how to run your applications.

 ## Architecture:
 `Master Node:` Controls the Kubernetes cluster, including scheduling, deploying applications, and managing nodes.